nerdyworm/janus/README.markdown

 modified the Rakefile to use /usr/bin/ruby1.8 which is the proper ruby version my vim was compiled with.

-I also had to do a sudo apt-get install ruby1.8-dev
+I also had to do `sudo apt-get install ruby1.8-dev`